• Virginia Department of Education

 Narrative:

 Our teachers are given several professional learning opportunities and training, focusing on reading through the Language Essentials for Teachers of Reading and Spelling (LETRS) course and math professional development throughout the school year.
-Teachers also submit lesson plans using the VA Standards Essential Knowledge and Skills & Responsive Lesson Plan, which is data-driven and clearly outlines the components of high-quality instruction.
+Our staff is participating in all required trainings outlined by our district Reading department.
+Our division calendar has been revised to support literacy trainings once per month.
 Wit and Wisdom, a knowledge-based reading program, Heggerty and Really Great Reading, and Lexia Core 5 are programs used in our kindergarten through fifth grade classrooms that are aligned to the Science of Reading.
 Division reading specialists meet with grade levels to plan and enhance teaching using the knowledge of the Science of Reading and its techniques.
 Collaborative planning and co-teaching are utilized to support students with disabilities.
 Opportunities are given to teachers to engage in peer observation and self-reflection to promote collaboration.
 In mathematics, teachers receive professional development and training by division math specialists to enhance instruction using the critical components of mathematics, including adaptive reasoning, strategic confidence, conceptual understanding, productive disposition, and procedural fluency.
 Morning meetings have been added to our daily schedule to promote a positive relationship between students and their general education teachers.
-Our after-school program serves students who show deficits in math and reading on district assessments.
+Our after-school program serves students who show deficits in math and reading on district assessments and who have been chronically absent in the past.

 Budget Implications: